-The following formulas were derived from formulas used in an article by Rick Hartley http://www.jlab.org/accel/eecad/pdf/050rfdesign.pdf It is not too clear from the article by Rick Hartley where to use εr and where to use εeff (although there is a note to use eeff instead of er).
+The following equations were derived from equations used in an article by Rick Hartley http://www.jlab.org/accel/eecad/pdf/050rfdesign.pdf It is not too clear from the article by Rick Hartley where to use εr and where to use εeff (although there is a note to use eeff instead of er).
 The substitutions selected give results that are almost identical to the "benchmarks" in http://www.polarinstruments.com/support/cits/IPC1999.pdf and these benchmarks were obtained by numerical methods.
 The accuracy of results obtained from this calculator can be checked by making a sample PCB and measuring the resulting impedance.
 Guidance for this can be found at Measuring Characteristic Impedance of PCB tracks using a Vector Network Analyser

 Where εr is the Relative Dielectric Constant